linz/snap/BUILD.md

 Build instructions for Linux
 ============================

-These instructions have been tested against a Ubunutu 14.04 amd64 platform.
+These instructions are not complete.
+In as much as they are, they have been tested against a Ubunutu 14.04 amd64 platform.
 They may require adapting for other operating systems.

-TBC
+The prerequisites for building include at least g++ and some components of boost.

+The build steps include:

+1) Build wxWidgets 2.8 compoents. cd to wxwidgets-2.8, ./run_configure.sh, and then make

+2) Build snap components (cd unix, make)

+3) Copy unix/release/install to a suitable system directory, or add this directory to the PATH environment variable.